planetary-research/pre-launch-website/docs/governance.md

 ## Steering committee roles

 The steering committee is in charge of overseeing all non-editorial functions of the journal, enforcing the journal's non-editorial policies, creating subcommittees when needed, and facilitating the flow of information among the editorial board and subcommittees.
 The steering committee is composed of five members elected by the association members, the editor-in-chief, and the heads of any subcommittees.
 After each election, the steering committee will designate a Chair who is responsible for setting the committee's agenda, organizing timely meetings, and holding an annual general assembly that is open to the public.
 The Chair has the right to appoint one additional steering committee member, if desired.
-The committee will also designate a Treasurer who is responsible for overseeing all financial aspects of the association and journal.
+The steering committee will also designate a Treasurer who is responsible for overseeing all financial aspects of the association and journal.

 The steering committee appoints the editor-in-chief, which will be done in consultation with an editor search committee.
 The editor search committee will announce the open position to the community and will encourage suitable candidates to apply.
 Once selected, the editor-in-chief and the editor search committee will be responsible for nominating additional editors for the editorial board, who will then be presented to the steering committee for approval.
 All positions on the editorial board are for a term of five years.